SemanticMediaWiki/SemanticMediaWiki/docs/technical/patterns.md

 * PredefinedPropertyAnnotator responsible for adding predefined annotations
 * RedirectPropertyAnnotator responsible for adding a "_REDI" annotation

-#### QueryProfilerDecorator
+#### ProfileAnnotatorDecorator
-QueryProfiler responsible for specifying an interface for adding query profile data to the SemanticData container.
+ProfileAnnotator responsible for specifying an interface for adding query profile data to the SemanticData container.

-* QueryProfiler describes an interface for handling and adding profile data
+* ProfileAnnotator describes an interface for handling and adding profile data
-* QueryProfilerDecorator
+* ProfileAnnotatorDecorator
-* NullProfiler contains the initial setup for storing query profile data
+* NullProfile contains the initial setup for storing query profile data
-* DescriptionProfiler responsible for adding query description data
+* DescriptionProfile responsible for adding query description data
-* FormatProfiler responsible for adding format data
+* FormatProfile responsible for adding format data

 ## Observer pattern
 The [observer pattern][obp] can help to decrease shared interdependencies, separating object responsibilities, and lower [cyclomatic complexity][crap].